 The tour itself is 3 hours but allow 5 hours including transfers.

-For that added touch of luxury and to make this an experience to remember, why not take this spectacular helicopter flight over Cable Beach followed by a tour of Willie Creek Pearl Farm.
+For that added touch of luxury and to make this an experience to remember, why not take this spectacular helicopter flight over Cable Beach, followed by a Willie Creek Pearl Farm tour?
 The cost includes a helicopter flight both ways and the tour.

 Willie Creek Pearl Farm Tour Review

 Anne, our driver, gave an interesting commentary about Broome and the places we drove past, including Kerry Stokes’s house.
-It was fascinating to learn more about Broome’s history, tourism, and architectural designs.
+Learning more about Broome’s history, tourism, and architectural designs was fascinating.
 The journey took around 45 minutes.
-Be prepared for a bumpy ride as part of the journey is on corrugated unsealed roads.
+Be prepared for a bumpy ride, as part of the journey is on corrugated unsealed roads.